mwolfson/GenAIResources/topics/tokens.md

 Tokens might have different sizes depending on the vocabulary of the model.
 Certain characters of symbols might be treated as seperated tokens, and adding tokens representing beginning or ending of text can impact the count.
 Whitespace is not ignored, and will increase the count.

-This is important when dealing with limited token budgets (when using LLMs that calculate usage based on token usage.
+This is important when dealing with limited token budgets (when using LLMs that calculate usage based on token usage).
 When text needs to be truncated or shortened, important context might be lost.

 #### Token Limits of Popular LLMs